HappyGingerWolf/Inverted-Machines/README.md

 # Inverted-Pulverizer
 A mod for mindustry.
-Adds an inverted version of the pulverizer, which turns sand into scrap.
+Adds inverted versions of various blocks.
 Requested by rock.